ccinkosky/CinkoMVC/README.md

      * record into the app_users table.
 Something like this
      * could be used when a new user registers
      *
-     * This creates a query like this:
+     * This creates a query like:
      *
      * INSERT INTO app_users (email, password, registration_date)
      * VALUES ('some_email@some-domain.com', 'some_password', 1234567890);